 Arboriculture and tree surgery may be alien to you, so if you’re unsure about anything at all, it’s vitally important to ask any questions you may have.
 Asking questions serves to inform you about the process and is also an excellent opportunity to test the contractor’s knowledge.
 Any self-respecting tree surgeon should be proud to showcase their expertise and will willingly suggest suitable options based on your requirements.
 Never be afraid to ask questions!!
 If the contractor is hesitant or unable to answer your concerns, this can be a warning they may not be as professional or genuine as they claim.

 They Fail To Provide You With A Formal Written Quotation

 All genuine tree surgery contractors and companies, in general, will provide you with a formal written quotation detailing the job specification and the associated price to be charged.
-Once a quote has been accepted, preferably in writing, the contractor and client will bound legally by those terms.
-Written contracts are a priceless tool in any agreement, as they eliminate any misunderstandings and protects both parties.
+Once a quote has been accepted, preferably in writing, the contractor and client will be bound legally by those terms.
+Written contracts are a priceless tool in any agreement, as they eliminate any misunderstandings and protect both parties.